yktoo/yktoo.com/content/blog/0262/index.en.md

 The Wikipedia page even states the weather was rather favourable in 1941-42.

-*Errare humanum est*, as the //Elfstedentocht// has been held in 1909 for the first time, in no way Mr. Van Roomen could make it in 1885.
+*Errare humanum est*, as the {{< fl "Elfstedentocht" >}} has been held in 1909 for the first time, in no way Mr. Van Roomen could make it in 1885.
 ![](img:4.bp.blogspot.com/-EsLTWkf8KO8/VfmBU05iOTI/AAAAAAAAke8/mjA_mbPcv0Y/s1600/dsc00912.picasaweb.jpg:a "Apparently a typo.")

 The bottom rows are not that fortunate, covered by the waters of Murk.